sssqqqqqqq/Exam6_Jobs/README.md

-# Jobs
+# HomeWork
-This is a colleciton of my jobs.
+This is a colleciton of my homwork.
+## android
+   ### sy6
+     -server node.js
+             yarn install
+     -client java
+             open project